sabitbinazad/javascript_practice/README.md

-Hi, This is Sabit Bin Azad
+# Hi, This is Sabit Bin Azad

-Js lab
+## This repository contains a collection of JavaScript exercises and projects that I have worked on to enhance my skills and knowledge of the language.
+The repository includes code snippets, algorithms, and small projects to practice various JavaScript concepts and features.